mike-s123/MStar-WLAN/README.md

 ## Support

 There is none.
-This was a personal project, I'm freely offering it to others.
+This was a personal project, I'm freely offering it to others for non-commercial use.
 Feel free to contribute back if you can.

 ## More Info